arvindcsekar/GW-PTA-PINN/README.md

 # Using Physics-Informed Neural Networks (PINNs) to Model Parameter Evolution in a Spin-Aligned Post-Newtonian Non-Eccentric Supermassive Black Hole (SMBHB) System

+## Repository Structure

+This repository contains all code, notebooks, and documentation developed for modelling the relativistic evolution of SMBHB systems using Physics-Informed Neural Networks (PINNs).
+Each file is modular and serves a distinct purpose in the overall pipeline.

+### `PINN_GW_multiparam_pulsar.ipynb`
+Main notebook implementing the full PINN architecture for ω(t) and φ(t), including the pulsar term.
+Contains training loops, residual definitions, waveform recovery, and visualisations.
+The pulsar term is structurally included but remains physically inaccurate due to phase misalignment.

+### `README.md`
+Project documentation detailing the objectives, methodology, results, limitations, and architectural commentary.
+Includes validation plots, analytic comparisons, and a full breakdown of the PINN framework.

+### `RK4_Analytic_GW.ipynb`
+Notebook implementing Runge-Kutta 4th order integration for ω(t) and φ(t), used as ground truth for validating PINN outputs.
+Includes comparisons with analytic 2PN and Newtonian models, and overlays with PINN predictions.

+### `current_multiparam_PTA.py`
+Script version of the full PINN pipeline, including ω-PINN, φ-PINN, and pulsar timing residuals.
+Designed for reproducible execution outside the notebook environment.
+Contains all architectural components and inference logic.

+### `working_multiparam.ipynb`
+Notebook demonstrating the successful training and validation of the multi-parameter ω-PINN.
+Includes input sampling, residual construction, and comparison with analytic models across spin configurations.

+### `PINN_GWs_Progress.pdf`
+Progress report summarising early results, architectural decisions, and validation plots.
+Includes RK4 comparisons and initial PINN outputs.
+Serves as a snapshot of development prior to final integration of the pulsar term.

 ## Overview

 This repository contains a PINN framework for modeling the orbital evolution of Supermassive Black Hole Binaries (SMBHBs), focusing on the time evolution of orbital frequency ω(t) and phase φ(t) under relativistic conditions, incorporating spin-aligned binary parameters and pulsar timing effects.
 The PINN takes 5 input neurons - which are later hardcoded in the sampling - of BH spin parameters, masses, and time itself.
 The PINN architecture was designed to reproduce post-Newtonian (PN) dynamics and enable waveform reconstruction for pulsar timing arrays (PTAs) using the forward problem approach.